graciousagency/interconnect-magento2/README.md

 - In the backend of the webshop, go to Stores > Configuration from the main menu and click on 'General Settings' under 'Interconnect' in the configuration menu.
 You will have to enter the url for the Interconnect webservice here and provide a prefix for your application.
 Let's say you web shop is called 'ProShop'; your prefix could be 'PS' for example.
+Also provide your api key for the Interconnect webservice.
+This is required for authentication.
 Now click 'Save'.
 The module is now configured.

 In order to use this module completely you will need to have an account for the Gracious Interconnect webservice.
 Please contact info@graciousstudios.nl for more information, further integrations and other possibilities.
 Use